-The Precaution Adoption Process Model (PAPM) is similar to the Stages of Change Model, except that the PAPM focuses on the importance of educating people about health hazards and engaging them in behavioral change.
-In stage 1 of the PAPM, a
+The Precaution Adoption Process Model (PAPM) is similar to the SCM, except that the PAPM focuses on the importance of educating people about health hazards and engaging them in behavioral change.
+In stage 1 of the PAPM, a person is unaware of a health hazard.

-TABLE 3-1 Stages of Change Model: Match Between the Stage of Change and Process of Change Stages of Change Processes of Change Decisional Balance Self-Efficacy Temptation Moving from precontemplation to contemplation Consciousness raising, dramatic relief, and environmental reevaluation A person weighs the pros and cons of changing Situation-specific confidence that people have that they can cope with high-risk situations without relapsing The intensity of urges to engage in a given habit Moving from contemplation to preparation Self-reevaluation Moving from preparation to action Self-liberation Moving from action to maintenance Contingency management, helping relation- ship, counter conditioning, and stimulus control person is unaware of a health hazard.
 In stage 2, the person becomes aware of the hazard but is not engaged by it.
 In stage 3, the person decides whether to take action or not; stage 4 is reserved for those who decide not to act, while stage 5 focuses on those who have chosen to act.
 Stage 6 is acting on the health hazard, and stage 7 is maintenance.
 Unlike the SCM, in the PAPM one does not cycle back to previous stages (Glanz & Rimer, 2005).